soverenio/docs/docs/integration/api/object-api.md

 `Assets` refer to deployments that Soveren identifies within the `cluster`.
 More precisely, they represent an aggregate based on either the source IP or destination IP from web service calls.
 Although there can be various types of `assets`, currently, Soveren supports only one type, termed "Kubernetes workload."

-An `endpoint` is a distinct combination of a hostname, method, and URL discovered on an asset.
+An `endpoint` is a distinct combination of a hostname, method, and URL discovered on an `asset`.

 ![Soveren API object model: data flow](../../img/integration/api-logic-data-flow.png "Soveren API object model: data flow")